node-red/designs/designs/flow-linter/README.md

 };
 ```

-Outline of main routine of flow linter:

-1. Read a configuration from a designated config file or `nrlint` in setting.js
-2. Determine which rule plug-in should be loaded
-3. create FlowSet object from flow.json file or flow object in editor.
-4. Loading rule plug-in modules
-5. for all plug-ins, call check() function with FlowSet object, config, and context.
-   Each check() function is called in the order of appearance in configuration file.
-   Returned context from a rule plug-in are passed to argument of next rule plug-in.
-6. Consolidate results and a context, and display the result to console, side-bar, etc.

 #### Configuration
 Linter reads configuration files in following order:
 1. Project-specific configuration: $HOME/.node-red/project/projectname/nrlint.js
 2. Per-user configuration: $HOME/.node-red/settings.js
 3. Command-line argument: nrlint --config nrlint.js / node-red --lintconfig nrlint.js

 If there is a conflict between them, latter definition overrides former one.